From self-doubt to star apprentice: Yron's story

 All of my lecturers were top notch too—former tradies with a solid grasp of what they were teaching.
 Whatever my issue was, they were always there for me.
 It was great.

 Apprentices at CDU have intensive studies for two weeks then get back on the tools to put what they’ve learned into practice.
-They diarise their learnings at CDU as well as on the job, while CDU staff ensure employers have apprentices work in areas that will compliment studies.
+They diarise their learnings at CDU as well as on the job, while CDU staff ensure employers have apprentices work in areas that will complement studies.

 “You’re not just pulling cables or digging ditches.
 It works quite well, using the theory from CDU and putting it into practice in the field,” said Yron.